BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2025-01-08-working-with-graph-databases-in-python.md

 ## Alternative Solutions

-It is worth noting that there are other ways of parsing data within a graph database.
+It is worth noting that there are other ways of extracting data from a triplestore.
-A common method includes [`SPARQL`](https://en.wikipedia.org/wiki/SPARQL), which allows you to build graph database queries resembling [`SQL`](https://en.wikipedia.org/wiki/SQL).
+A common method includes [`SPARQL`](https://en.wikipedia.org/wiki/SPARQL), which allows you to build queries on an RDF graph database resembling [`SQL`](https://en.wikipedia.org/wiki/SQL).
 You can even use `rdflib` to run `SPARQL` queries in Python.
 More information on this from the `rdflib` documentation can be found